Who Framed Roger Rabbit: Filming

-Judge Doom (played by Christopher Lloyd) threatens Roger Rabbit before introducing him to the dip.
-Mime artists, puppeteers, mannequins, and robotic arms were commonly used during filming to help the actors interact with "open air and imaginative cartoon characters".
+Judge Doom (played by Christopher Lloyd) threatening Roger Rabbit before introducing him to the dip.
+Mime artists, puppeteers, mannequins and robotic arms were commonly used during filming to help the actors interact with "open air and imaginative cartoon characters".

 Williams admitted he was "openly disdainful of the Disney bureaucracy" and refused to work in Los Angeles.
 Accommodating Williams and his animators, production moved to England where a studio, Walt Disney Animation UK (subsuming Richard Williams Animation), was created for this purpose; located at The Forum, 74–80 Camden Street, in Camden Town, London, while the live-action production was based at Elstree Studios.
 Disney and Spielberg also told Williams that in return for doing the film, they would help distribute his unfinished film The Thief and the Cobbler.
-Supervising animators included Van Citters, Dale Baer, Michael Peraza, Joe Ranft, Tom Sito, James Baxter, David Bowers, Andreas Deja, Mike Gabriel, Chris Jenkins, Phil Nibbelink, Nik Ranieri, Simon Wells, Bruce W. Smith, Peter Western, Uli Meyer, Dave Spafford, and Mark Kausler; Williams and associate producer Don Hahn spearheaded the animation production, with the former animating almost every frame of Baby Herman, whom Williams said was his favorite character.
-The animation production was split between Walt Disney Animation UK and a specialized unit in Los Angeles, set up by Walt Disney Feature Animation and supervised by Baer.
+Supervising animators and additional animators and artists included Van Citters, Dale Baer, Jane Baer, Michael Peraza, Joe Ranft, Tom Sito, James Baxter, Jacques Muller, Colin White, David Bowers, Andreas Deja, Russell Hall, Mike Gabriel, Chris Jenkins, Phil Nibbelink, Nik Ranieri, Roy Naisbitt, Simon Wells, Matthew O'Callaghan, Chuck Gammage, David Byers-Brown, Harald Siepermann, Hans Bacher, Bruce W. Smith, Peter Western, Roger Chiasson, Uli Meyer, Dave Spafford, Mark Kausler, Alexander Williams, Fraser MacLean, and Ron Dias; Williams and associate producer Don Hahn spearheaded the animation production, with the former animating almost every frame of Baby Herman, whom Williams said was his favorite character.
+The animation production was split between Walt Disney Animation UK and a specialized unit in Glendale, California, set up by Walt Disney Feature Animation and supervised by Baer.
+Kathleen Swain of Ocatillo Pictures produced backgrounds for the Somethin's Cookin and Toontown scenes.
 The production budget continued to escalate, while the shooting schedule ran longer than expected.
 When the budget reached $40 million, Disney CEO Michael Eisner seriously considered shutting down production, but studio chairman Jeffrey Katzenberg talked him out of it.
 Despite the budget escalating to over $50 million, Disney moved forward on production because they were enthusiastic to work with Spielberg.